Defence of Iwardo: Background

-The village of Iwardo (modern day Gülgöze) is located 10 kilometers east of Midyat at the foot of a mountain chain.
+The village of Iwardo (modern day Gülgöze) is located 10 km east of Midyat at the foot of a mountain chain.
 Prior to the start of World War I, the village had about 200 families, all of whom were Assyrians belonging to the Syriac Orthodox Church.
 During the Assyrian genocide, thousands of refugees from throughout Tur Abdin arrived there for safety as the structure and topography of the village allowed for considerable defence from the ensuing violence.
 Up to that point, Assyrians in the Tur Abdin region had engaged in defences against the massacres, but the Ottoman authorities portrayed this as a rebellion in hopes of justifying the genocide.
 Iwardo was one of the only villages in the region of Midyat that still held out against Ottoman and Kurdish soldiers, similarly to Azakh.
 Refugees arrived from villages including Habasnos, Midyat, Bote, Keferze, Kafro Eloyto, Mzizah and Urnas, and they would typically arrive through tunnels that were kept secret from Ottoman officials.
 (Note: These tunnels were called "khishe" in Surayt) According to the International Raoul Wallenberg Foundation, some Armenians had also taken refuge in Iwardo during this time.

-Iwardo was believed to have had up to 6-7,000 Assyrians inside of the village as news spread of Kurdish and Ottoman forces planning attacks.
+Iwardo was believed to have had up to 6–7,000 Assyrians inside of the village as news spread of Kurdish and Ottoman forces planning attacks.
 They took shelter at the Mor Hadbschabo Church, a structure built centuries prior that had a large fortress-like architecture.
 Once within the walls of Ayn-Wardo, the refugees were given water and food (of which the village was rich in), and then assigned to defensive duties.
 They had reinforced the walls around the village for the upcoming defence.
-In the meanwhile, Mas'ud Miraza, a local Assyrian leader, gathered 700-1,000 men and began strategizing a defence against the Kurds.
+In the meanwhile, Mas'ud Miraza, a local Assyrian leader, gathered 700–1,000 men and began strategizing a defence against the Kurds.
 He gathered weapons from Yazidis and information from Armenian and Assyrian survivors who were rescued from neighboring villages.

 Aware that Ottoman Turks, Kurds, and Mhallami were coming to Iwardo, the villagers and refugees created a militia to defend themselves, which was led by Gallo Shabo.
 Shabo was born in 1875 in the village and received education in ecclesiastical doctrines, leading to his appointment as deacon in the Syriac Orthodox Church of the village.
 At the same time, the Kurdish leadership of Midyat, Azizke Mahmado, gave orders to attack Iwardo and Enhil.
-However, Aziz Agha, the leader of the Midyat area, reported that they didn't have enough soldiers to attack both areas, and therefore they would attack Iwardo only, and then go to Arnas later on.
+However, Aziz Agha, the leader of the Midyat area, reported that they didn't have enough soldiers to attack both areas, and therefore they would attack Iwardo only.
 Therefore, the Kurds of Tur Abdin and Ramman, under the generalship of Ahmed Agha and Salem Agha, gathered a force of 13,000 men in Mardin.
 The government authorized the distribution of arms and paid the men who were part of the forces.
 Kurdish and Ottoman forces began arriving to Iwardo starting in the middle of July.